iamrakesh28/pacman-game/README.md

 # Pacman Game

+This is the classical arcade Pacman developed in Python.

+### Description of some important files:
 ##### pacmanMatrix
  This is configuration file for Pacman Board. 'p' is for pacman, 'g' for ghost, 'f' for fruit and '#' for obstacle.
 If you want to change the board, make sure that after changes, total characters (including spaces) in each line is same and '#' should be on the border of the board.
 Put spaces for empty positions.
 ##### escape.py